mrkkrj/arestcli/README.md

 ## WIP:
  - Only some tests on Windows done
- - Websockets and compression disabled and not yet tested
+ - Websockets and compression disabled and not yet tested (but SSL working)
  - Only a VisualStudio 2022 solution provided!!!
 Only working for Debug build, to boot. :-(

 ## Plans: